Frequently Asked Questions

 Can others view the Agency transcript?

-Yes, you can give other staff who have already signed up with your access code the ability to view one Agency transcript.
-This is done using the Transcript Options menu.
-Under Admins, you can see additional people who can access your Facility Transcript.
-To give someone access to view the Transcript, simply click Promote To Admin next to their name.
-To remove access, click Demote.
+Yes, you can give other staff who have already signed up with the access code the ability to view one Agency transcript.
+Click ‘Expand Transcript Options’ to view the Transcript Options Menu.
+Under Admins, view staff who can access your Facility Transcript.
+To give someone access to view a transcript, click ‘Promote to Facility Admin’ next to their name.
+To remove access, click ‘Demote to Staff’.

 It is important to note here that there can be only one admin to view multiple facilities.
 By promoting a user to admin, you are giving them access to view the transcript only for that agency.